finos/perspective/python/perspective/README.md

 ### Dependencies

-You need to have [https://github.com/intel/tbb](TBB) installed as a system dependency:
+It is recommended to have [https://github.com/intel/tbb](TBB) installed as a system dependency:

-On MacOS:
+On MacOs:

 `brew install tbb`

+On CentOS/RHEL:

+`yum install tbb-devel`

+On Ubuntu:

+`apt-get install libtbb-dev`

+On Windows:

+`choco install tbb`

+Or install from source.

+`PyArrow` and `Numpy` are required build-time dependencies, and can both be installed via `pip`.

+All other dependencies will be vendored if missing as part of Perspective's CMake build, but you can install them yourself and CMake will detect them via the usual mechanisms.

 ### Installation